 Wild ululations and cheers as student got mesmerized by another brilliant performance by the outfit hailing from Matshobana a township in Bulawayo.
-At first I thought the play on parade was something to do with what most young people would love.
+At one would have thought the play on parade had something to do with what most young people would love.
 Romantic stories with twisted endings that will temper with a girls emotions, guns and fast cars that will bring a world of a young boys into happiness the gangster attitude.

 The script that unfolded was a tale of drug and alcohol abuse.
 The girl child being stripped naked of rights.
 The boy child being fed on money and a good life by selfish women in our community.
 Hearts were torn apart as the narration played.
 Some wanted to hear more, some wanted to hear what will happen next.

 The play opened up on how men at different spheres in our community take advantage of young people both boys and girls.
 What will our world be like if we have people with the Gumbura attitude still walk left, right and center day and night?
 Who will take care of us when every men or woman becomes a lion ready to have a piece of meat at every flower that blossoms?
 Asked one student as she gave us an interview after watching this performance.